Claw (video game): Plot

 Claw quickly makes his way through the port and jumps on Red Tail's ship, where he defeats the seamen (Gabriel among them) and hides in the ship until it sets port near the Pirate's Cove.
 Claw goes through the rickety wooden structures of the pirate cove, defeating the pirates and their leader, Marrow, Claw's former friend.
 Claw descends into the caves, where he discovers his old crew, presumed dead after the attack on his ship.
 The crew informs Claw that they were given three gems by a merchant in the tavern, but were forced to give two of them to Red Tail; they managed to keep the third as Red Tail believed there were only two in their possession.
 The crew then reveals that Red Tail has set sail for Tiger Island, a legendary place most doubted even existed, including Claw.
 Claw takes the crew's gem as well as a piece of the map, which shows a path to Tiger Island through the labyrinth of underwater caverns.
 The crew offers to accompany him through the caves to Tiger Island, but Claw insists on going alone, telling his crew to acquire a ship and meet him there.
 The Captain takes the shortcut through the caverns, where he fights through a race of merpeople, who fight him in order to defend their king: a giant frog-like creature called Aquatis.
 Claw manages to defeat Aquatis with explosives.

 Claw resurfaces to face Red Tail and his crew on Tiger Island.
 Claw manages to bring Red Tail down and acquire the final two gems, yet Red Tail escapes.
 Claw enters the Tiger Temple at the heart of the island to claim the amulet.
 There he fights the highly trained tiger guards, avoids the many death traps in the lava-filled temple, and defeats Omar, the captain of the tiger guard, who holds the final gem.
 Claw places the gems on a pedestal, and Princess Adora appears.
 She gives Claw the amulet, granting him 9 lives, after summarizing his adventure.
-Omar is sworn to defend to the holder of the Amulet, thus becoming Claw's bodyguard.
+Omar is sworn to defend the holder of the Amulet, thus becoming Claw's bodyguard.
 The game ends with Claw on his ship with the amulet, alongside his crew and Omar.